-Yes, Nationwide offers non-owner car insurance for people who do not have access to a household car.
-Nationwide non-owner car insurance is a good investment for drivers who frequently borrow or rent cars, or those who need to file an SR-22 or FR-44 with their state to prove they have insurance.
-A non-owner policy from Nationwide typically costs around $677 per year.
+Yes, Nationwide offers non-owner car insurance for existing customers who do not own a car or have access to a car owned by someone in their household.
+Non-owner car insurance is a good investment for Nationwide customers who frequently borrow or rent cars, or those who need to file an SR-22 or FR-44 with their state.
+A non-owner policy from Nationwide typically costs around $674 per year.

 Yes, uninsured motorist coverage is required in West Virginia.
 Drivers in West Virginia must purchase at least $25,000 in uninsured motorist bodily injury coverage per person (up to $50,000 per accident), as well as $25,000 in uninsured motorist property damage insurance per accident.
 Additionally, West Virginia drivers have the option to purchase $25,000 in underinsured motorist bodily injury coverage per person (up to $50,000 per accident), as well as $25,000 in underinsured motorist property damage insurance per accident.… read full answer